 |11:00 (± 1 hour) on the descending node

 |1 day (with body-pointing capability) 5.5 days

 RapidEye is part of ESA's Third Party Missions Programme, in which ESA has an agreement with Planet to distribute archive data products from the mission.

 The RapidEye objective was to provide a range of Earth Observation products and services to a global user community.

 RapidEye Earth-imaging System (REIS)

-The REIS sensors on the RapidEye constellation mean that for the first time, there is a constellation of five Earth imaging satellites that contain identical sensors, which are in the same orbital plane and are calibrated equally to one another.
-An image from one RapidEye satellite will be identical in characteristics to an image from any of the other four satellites, thus allowing access to an unprecedented amount of imagery collected on a frequent basis.
+The REIS sensors carried onboard the RapidEye satellites enabled a constellation of five identical sensors to operate in the same orbital plane and were calibrated equally with one another.
+An image from one RapidEye satellite was identical in characteristics to an image from any of the other four satellites, thus allowing access to an unprecedented amount of imagery collected on a frequent basis.

 The instrument is also referred to as JSS-56 (Jena-Optronik Spaceborne Scanner-56) as well as MSI (Multispectral Imager) in the mission literature.

 |High-resolution optical imager